mtergel/senritsu/README.md

   </p>
 </p>

-To run it please proivde your own .env file with SPOTIFY_CLIENT_ID, SPOTIFY_CLIENT_SECRET
+To run it please provide your own .env file with SPOTIFY_CLIENT_ID, SPOTIFY_CLIENT_SECRET